Lithuanian Cultural Garden

 History & Design:

 The garden design is in the form of a lyre.
-It extends from East Blvd to MLK Jr Drive and consists of three levels.
-The East Blvd level is set off from the lower levels by a beautiful serpentine balustrade.
+It extends from East Boulevard to MLK Jr. Drive across three levels.
+The East Boulevard level is set off from the lower levels by a beautiful serpentine balustrade.

 Statuary/Busts/Reliefs/Monuments:

 Fountain of Birutè (died 1382).
-She was a Grand Duchess of Lithuania and the mother of Grand Duke Vytautas the Great, (1350 – 1430), one of the most famous rulers of medieval Lithuania and revered as a national hero in modern Lithuania.
-The fountain is located in the center of the East Blvd level between the busts of Kudirka and Maironis.
+Birute was a Grand Duchess of Lithuania and the mother of Grand Duke Vytautas the Great (1350 – 1430), one of the most famous rulers of medieval Lithuania and revered as a national hero.
+The fountain is located in the center of the East Boulevard level between the busts of Kudirka and Maironis.

-Dr. Vincas Kudirka (12/31/1858 – 11/16/1899).
+Dr. Vincas Kudirka (1858 – 1899).
 Kudirka was a physician, poet, writer, critic, translator and the author of the Lithuanian national anthem and its music.
 He was an editor of a clandestine newspaper, Varpas (the Bell), and was active in the Lithuanian national rebirth.
-He is regarded in Lithuania as a national hero.
-His bust is located on the South side of the East Blvd level.

-Maironis 11/02/1862 – 06/28/1932).
-Maironis was a renown romantic poet, Roman Catholic priest, seminary lector and literature professor.
-He was active in the Lithuanian nation revival which resulted in the re-establishment of the independent Lithuanian State.
-His bust is located on the North side of the East Blvd level.
+Maironis (1862 – 1932).
+Maironis was a renown Romantic poet, Roman Catholic priest, seminary lector and literature professor.
+He was active in the Lithuanian revival that led to the re-establishment of the independent Lithuanian state.

-Dr. Jonas Basanavičius (11/23/1851 – 02/16/1927).
-He was named “Patriarch of the Nation” for his very prominent efforts leading to the act of Independence of Lithuania.
-He is the founder of the first Lithuanian language newspaper and author of forty works on Lithuanian literature, ethnography, folklore, history and linguistics.
-His bust is located on the middle level in front of the pillars of Gediminas.
+Dr. Jonas Basanavičius (1851 – 1927).
+He was named “Patriarch of the Nation” for his prominent efforts toward the independence of Lithuania.
+He is the founder of the first Lithuanian language newspaper and author of 40 works on Lithuanian literature, ethnography, folklore, history and linguistics.

 Map: